raml-org/raml-spec/versions/raml-10/raml-10.md

 https://api.github.com/users/{userId}/keys/{keyId}
 ```

-A RAML processor MUST NOT allow one of the computed absolute URIs to be identical to another one, WITHOUT consideration to the possible values of any URI parameter.
+A RAML processor MUST NOT allow one of the computed absolute URIs to be identical to another one, without consideration to the possible values of any URI parameter.

-This example would be FORBIDDEN.
+The following example would be forbidden.

 ```yaml
 /users: